Mr-Milk/circDraw-py/README.md

 # circDraw-py
 [![PyPI version](https://badge.fury.io/py/circDraw.svg)](https://badge.fury.io/py/circDraw)

-This is a stand alone project which extends the power of [circDraw](https://www.circdraw.com/) service to command line users.
-To better connect with the upsteam pipline, we create a python3 package for generating publication level circular RNA with emphasis on the best way to display backsplite sites and integrate epigenomic/genetic information.
-And to further convenience users benefit from our circDraw webservice directly from command line, an uploading command line inferface is also integrated into this package and can be revoked from terminal.
+This is a stand alone project which extends the power of [circDraw](https://www.circdraw.com/) service.
+To better connect with the upsteam pipline, we create a python3 package for generating publication quality visualization of circRNA with internal structures and modifications/functional elements information.
+And to access circDraw webservice without a browser, a command line inferface is integrated into for you to submit jobs in shell.
 Overall, this repo contains the following:

 1. Python package for circDraw [visualization](https://github.com/Mr-Milk/circDraw-py/blob/master/README.md#usage-draw-with-circdraw)
 2. circDraw [upload command line tool](https://github.com/Mr-Milk/circDraw-py/blob/master/README.md#usage-upload-to-circdraw-webservice) for webservice